C0m3b4ck/Bookworm-VisualBasic/README.md

 # Author
 Started on November 15th, 2025 by C0m3b4ck.
 Some code from Kaustubh Navnath Kulkarni has been used in parts.

+# Bugs
+* ActiveX error 429 when clicking Loans button on Windows 95 (probably a packaging issue)

 # Screenshots
 <h3>Windows 95</h3>